List of international goals scored by Romelu Lukaku

-Romelu Lukaku is a Belgian professional footballer who represents the Belgium national football team as a striker.
-Aged 17, he made his debut for his country in a 1–0 defeat to Croatia in Brussels in March 2010.
+Romelu Lukaku is a Belgian professional footballer who represents the Belgium national team as a striker.
+In March 2010, he made his debut for his country in a 1–0 defeat to Croatia in Brussels at the age of 17.
 His first and second international goals came on his eighth appearance for Belgium, in a 2–0 friendly victory over Russia.

-As of 9 June 2025, Lukaku is his country's top scorer with 89 goals in 124 appearances, and ranks as the second-highest European men's international goalscorer, behind only Cristiano Ronaldo.
+As of 25 September 2026, Lukaku is his country's top scorer with 93 goals in 133 appearances, and ranks as the second-highest European men's international goalscorer, behind only Cristiano Ronaldo.
 The Belgian Football Association confirmed that Lukaku had broken the national record when he scored his 31st international goal in a match against Japan in November 2017.
 FIFA, however, did not initially recognise the record as three goals had been scored against Luxembourg in a friendly in May 2014 later declared by the organisation as an unofficial friendly due to too many substitutions being made.

-He scored twice against Tunisia in the group stages of the 2018 FIFA World Cup, a game after which football journalist Nick Ames praised him for a "laudable act of sportsmanship" as he had indicated to the referee that he had not been fouled in the penalty area, denying himself the chance of a hat-trick.
-The two goals took his overall tally in the 2018 World Cup to four and made him Belgium's highest scorer in a single World Cup tournament, and made him the first player since Diego Maradona in the 1986 FIFA World Cup to score back-to-back braces (two goals in a single game).
+Lukaku scored twice against Tunisia in the group stage of the 2018 FIFA World Cup, a game after which football journalist Nick Ames praised him for a "laudable act of sportsmanship", as he had indicated to the referee that he had not been fouled in the penalty area, denying himself the chance of a hat-trick.
+The two goals took his overall tally in the 2018 World Cup to four and made him Belgium's highest scorer in a single World Cup tournament, also becoming the first player since Diego Maradona in 1986 to score back-to-back World Cup braces (two goals in a single game).
+Lukaku's goal against New Zealand at the 2026 World Cup took his career tally in the competition to six, overtaking Marc Wilmots as Belgium's record World Cup scorer.

-As of June 2025, Lukaku has scored four hat-tricks during his international career, including the treble against Luxembourg, with the others coming in a 9–0 win against Gibraltar in a 2018 World Cup qualifier in August 2017, a 3–0 victory against Sweden in a Euro 2024 qualifier in March 2023, and four goals in a 5–0 win over Azerbaijan in November 2023, also a Euro 2024 qualifier.
-Lukaku has scored more goals in friendlies than in any other format, with 25.
-He has scored 19 goals in qualifying for the FIFA World Cup, five in FIFA World Cup finals, 21 in qualifying for the UEFA European Championship, six in the European Championship finals and thirteen in the UEFA Nations League.
-Lukaku scored his most recent goal in a 4–3 World Cup qualifying win against Wales in June 2025.
+As of September 2026, Lukaku has scored four hat-tricks during his international career, including the treble against Luxembourg, with the others coming in a 9–0 win against Gibraltar in a 2018 World Cup qualifier in August 2017, a 3–0 victory against Sweden in a Euro 2024 qualifier in March 2023, and four goals in a 5–0 win over Azerbaijan in November 2023, also a Euro 2024 qualifier.
+Lukaku has scored more goals in friendlies than in any other format, with 26.
+He has scored 19 goals in qualifying for the FIFA World Cup, eight in FIFA World Cup finals, 21 in qualifying for the UEFA European Championship, six in the European Championship finals and thirteen in the UEFA Nations League.
+Lukaku scored his most recent goal in a 4–1 World Cup win against the United States in July 2026.